MicrosoftDocs/customer-insights/ci-docs/engagement-insights/curate-dimensions.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Unified profile demographic dimensions allows engagement insights users to access audience insights profile properties for use in interactive analyses of behavioral data.
-This includes data captured by engagement insights on a customer’s website or mobile app.
+Unified profile demographic dimensions allow engagement insights users to access audience insights profile properties.
+You can then use these properties in interactive analyses of behavioral data, including data captured by engagement insights on a customer’s website or mobile app.

 >[!NOTE]
 > Engagement insights includes out-of-the-box dimensions for event properties.
 For more information, see [View and create dimensions](dimensions.md).